How to Prepare for a Successful Job Search

 Bullet out the top 5 or 6 responsibilities and highlights of your achievements such as "I grew my book of business by 150% YoY.”
 It’s important to be truthful here.
 Some people will have a tendency to exaggerate, but too much of that will shine through when you’re interviewed.
 You won’t be able to accurately speak to your performance or a specific skillset, if you haven’t truly experienced it, so be honest.

 Leave off anything personal including pictures.
 Use bolding, italics, underlining, and proper spacing to ensure a visually appealing resume flow.
 And, SPELL CHECK, PEOPLE!!!
-For more detail on resume best practices, check out my 'Rock Your Resume' post here.
+For more detail on resume best practices, check out my "Rock Your Resume" article here.

 Don’t forget a cover letter.
 The fact is that a lot of Recruiters will skip past them, but the last thing you want to do is not have one, and you’re reviewed by someone looking for one.